Allocation tracer sometimes attributes allocations to the wrong source file/line

 Kernel#require, even without any other third-party libraries loaded, you can already observe allocation tracer attributing a lot of allocations to RubyGem's

 kernel_require.rb out of the box.

-Updated by chancancode (Godfrey Chan) over 4 years ago
+Updated by chancancode (Godfrey Chan) almost 5 years ago

 Thinking about it more, it seems my original hunch is probably correct: when loading/parsing/evaluating the file, the VM has to allocate a large amount of objects (e.g. when it runs